 Welcome

-We are the Machine Learning in Medical Image Analysis Group at the Cluster of Excellence - Machine Learning: New Perspectives for Science, University of Tübingen
+We are the Machine Learning in Medical Image Analysis Group at the Universities of Tübingen, Germany and Lucerne, Switzerland

 Our Research